-DEV DX,type,param-1,server-flag,param-3,param-4,param-5,server-ID:arguments
+DEV DX,type,param-1,server-flag,param-3,param-4,param-5,server-ID:arguments can specify up to 62 logical and physical devices.

 DEV begins the DEV statement.
 The statement begins in the leftmost column.

 DX is the device ID, which Thoroughbred Basic uses to reference the ODBC server.
-Valid values range from D0 through D9 and DA through DZ .
-You can specify up to 36 logical and physical devices.
+Valid values range from D0 through D9, DA through DZ and Da through Dz.
+You

 ODBC server specifications do not have to follow a set order.
 For example, you can specify the D0 disk after you specify the D1 disk.

-The D X specification means that ODBC servers are regarded as disk or directory devices.
-You can specify up to 36 disk or directory devices.
-For more information on how ODBC servers work with Thoroughbred products, please refer to TERM.MAP File in this manual. type specifie s the device type.
-For an ODBC server, the only valid value is 1 .
+Note: The DX specification means that ODBC servers are regarded as disk or directory devices.
+You can specify up to 62 disk or directory devices.

+For more information on how ODBC servers work with Thoroughbred products, please refer to TERM.MAP File in this manual.

+type specifies the device type.
+For an ODBC server, the only valid value is 1.

 param-1 is a positional parameter.
-For ODBC servers, do not specify a value for this parameter. server-flag - is a positional parameter.
+For ODBC servers, do not specify a value for this server-flag is a positional parameter.
 It specifies that the disk directory is located on a server, and specifies the server type.
-For ODBC servers, the only valid value is 3 . param-3 is a position parameter. nal paramete r.
-For ODBC C servers, do not specify a value for this param-4 is a position parameter. nal paramete r.
-For ODBC C servers, do not specify a value for this param-5 is a position parameter. is a positional parameter.
-For ODBC servers, do not specify a value for this parameter. server-ID [ :arguments ] is a positional parameter.
+For ODBC servers, the only valid value is 3.

+param-3 is a positional parameter.
+For ODBC servers, do not specify a value for this param-4 is a positional parameter.
+For ODBC servers, do not specify a value for this param-5 is a positional parameter.
+For ODBC servers, do not specify a value for this server-ID[:arguments] is a positional parameter.
 It specifies the ODBC, and any information needed to establish a connection to the ODBC-compliant database.
-Valid values are: server-ID pecification cification assigned to the ODBC server.
-The in the DEV statement must match an entry in the 0 C-compliant element varies depending upon the server-ID . t databases require only a valid server-ID : separates se erver-ID from the arguments specification. vary depend require arga ding upon the server-ID .
-Some databases do not uments .
-Some datab login/passw bases may require arguments that take the form of word : login is the login used to connect to the database.
-The login/password specification is optional. / separates ID from password. password is the password used to connect to the database.
+Valid values are:

+server-ID is the two-character specification assigned to the ODBC server.
+The server-ID specification in the DEV statement must match an entry in the SERVER.MAP file.

+The :arguments syntax element varies depending upon the server-ID.
+Some ODBC-compliant databases require only a valid server-ID specification.

+separates server-ID from the arguments specification.

+arguments vary depending upon the server-ID.
+Some databases do not require arguments.

+Some databases may require arguments that take the form of login/password:

+login is the login used to connect to the database.
+The

+password is the password used to connect to the database.

 The login/password specification is optional.

-For more in formation o n arguments, please refer to the documentation for the relevant ODBC-compliant database management system.
+For more information on arguments, please refer to the documentation for the relevant ODBC-compliant database management system.